A rich and delicious alternative to tomato sauce that’s packed with nutrients and flavor!

-- Prep vegetables: trim ends off and cut zucchini, celery, and carrots lengthwise, then cut into bigger chunks crosswise.
-Peel the turnip, and cut into quarters.
-Since we will only be using half of the turnip in this recipe, you can either cook all of the turnip or set the raw half that won’t be used aside to be used in other meals.
+- Prep vegetables: Peel the carrots and turnip.
+Cut the leafy tops close to the top of the beet, and trim the ends off of the zucchini, celery, carrots and turnip.
+Cut vegetables (except beet) into two-inch chunks.
+Since we will only be using half of the turnip in this recipe, you can either cook all of the turnip or set the raw half that won’t be used aside for use in other meals.
 Another option is doubling the recipe.
 Don’t bother peeling the beet, as the skin is very tough to peel when raw.
 Peel it once it is cooked and slightly cooled.

 - Spread the cut up zucchini, carrots, celery, turnip and out onto a large rimmed baking sheet lined with parchment paper.
-Drizzle them with avocado or olive oil and sprinkle with salt and pepper, then cover using parchment paper, tucking it snugly underneath.
+Drizzle with 2-3 tbsps of grapeseed or olive oil and sprinkle with desired amount of salt and pepper, then cover using parchment paper, tucking it snugly underneath.

 - Wash the beet using a vegetable brush, then pat dry.
-Place in a baking dish lined with parchment paper and drizzle with olive oil, and sprinkle with salt and pepper.
+Place in a baking dish lined with parchment paper and drizzle with 1 tbsp of olive oil.
 Cover using parchment paper, tucking the ends underneath.

-- Remove from heat and serve with pasta or use as tomato sauce replacement.
+- Remove from heat and serve with pasta or use as tomato/marinara sauce replacement.